 Grandma’s chickens ate a self-prescribed diet of whatever they could find, exercised more and consumed fewer treats, if any.
 As much as we dote on our chickens, seek to keep them healthy and care for their medical needs, we are contributing to the premature demise of many of our pets by making them fat.
 Obesity has deadly ramifications for chickens.
 Fortunately, with a little education and a few common sense modifications to their lifestyle, obesity can be prevented and controlled.

 Since most backyard flocks consist almost exclusively of laying hens, this discussion focuses on them.

 CAUSE OF OBESITY

-It’s simple: if she eats too much and does not exercise enough, she is going to gain fat weight.
+It’s simple: if she eats improperly and does not exercise enough, she is going to gain fat weight.
 A fully grown hen should not continue to gain weight.
 If she does, she will first retain it in the form of excess fat in her abdomen and liver.
 As she continues to gain weight, fat will eventually be felt and seen between the tip of her keel bone and her vent.
 Unfortunately, by the time this abdominal fat pad is felt or seen underneath the skin, serious liver damage has already occurred.

 THE DEADLY HAZARDS OF OBESITY:

 HEAT STROKE & FATTY LIVER HEMORRHAGIC SYNDROME (FLHS)